gatsbyjs/gatsby/docs/docs/how-to/custom-configuration/typescript.md

 ## Styling

 [vanilla-extract](https://vanilla-extract.style/) helps you write type‑safe, locally scoped classes, variables and themes.
 It's a great solution when it comes to styling in your TypeScript project.
 To use vanilla-extract, select it as your preferred styling solution when initializing your project with `npm init gatsby`.
-You can also manually setup your project through [gatsby-plugin-vanilla-extract](/plugins/gatsby-plugin-vanilla-extract/).
+You can also manually setup your project through [gatsby-plugin-vanilla-extract](/plugins/gatsby-plugin-vanilla-extract/) or use the [vanilla-extract example](https://github.com/gatsbyjs/gatsby/tree/master/examples/using-vanilla-extract).

 ## Migrating to TypeScript

 Gatsby natively supports JavaScript and TypeScript, you can change files from `.js`/`.jsx` to `.ts`/ `tsx` at any point to start adding types and gaining the benefits of a type system.
-But you'll need to do a bit more to be able use write use Typescipt in `gatsby-*` files
+But you'll need to do a bit more to be able use Typescipt in `gatsby-*` files:

 - Convert your `.js`/`.jsx` files to `.ts/.tsx`
 - Install `@types/node`, `@types/react`, `@types/react-dom`, `typescript` as `devDependencies`